Z-Wave-Me/ozway-old/README.md

 ### Linux

-These examples require an installation of [openzwave](https://code.google.com/p/open-zwave/source/checkout) just run `make` and then `sudo make install` on the library.
+These project require an installation of [Z-Way](https://z-wave.me/z-way/download-z-way/), follow the instructions.

-From there, you can compile the examples.
-Simply navigate to an example and run `make`.
-Then run the example with `./<example_name>`
+When Z-Way is ready to go, just run 'make' and then 'sudo make install' in the cloned repository.

 ## Examples